ATHANASIOS E. ATHANASIOU STUDENT RESEARCH AWARD [GOS-EPSOS] 2026

 All submissions should include an abstract describing the research project.
 Abstracts should contain the appropriate detailed information under the following subheadings: Abstract title, Background, Aim, Research design, Results, and Conclusions.
 Abstracts should be limited to 350 words.

-All abstracts received by Friday May 9th, 2025, will be considered for participation in the competition for the year 2025.
+All abstracts received by Sunday, March 15th, 2026, will be considered for participation in the competition for the year 2026.

 JUDGING AND NOTIFICATION